thegavereguy/parallel_computing_final/README.md

 #### Manual building

-After selecting the require parts we can manually compile the project:
+After selecting the required parts we can manually compile the project:

 ```sh